Travelers' Tales: Expanding horizons in Kenya

-It’s difficult to describe how it felt to see local people fetching clean water or the feeling of walking through a medical centre knowing that the patients are going to receive the care they need.
+It’s difficult to describe how it felt to see local people fetching clean water or the feeling of walking through a medical center knowing that the patients are going to receive the care they need.
 It’s the feeling in your heart when local villagers run to the side of the road to greet you.
-You simply can’t describe what it’s like to dance with the local school children, to shiver when they sing, to high-five the girls playing a football match and see the local people going about their business at the market.
+You simply can’t describe what it’s like to dance with the local school children, to shiver when they sing, to high-five the girls playing a soccer match and see the local people going about their business at the market.

 Even entering the dining hall at camp and wondering what delicious food the chefs had prepared for you that day had a role to play.
 The sense of belonging you felt when you sat down to dinner and shared your experiences at the end of a long day is something I won’t forget.

 Afterwards, the crackling of the fire as we sat around listening to tales of the Maasai tribe reminded me that this was an experience truly out of the ordinary.
 It’s a world that Me to We allows you to not only be part of but feel welcome in.

 We felt a part of something extremely special, as if we had the key for just a short time to a whole other world.
 It’s worth remembering, though, that you can always go and get this key back – the Kenyan people will always be waiting with a smile.

 To explore, to learn, to experience.
 Me to We reveals your sixth, seventh and eighth senses.
 Go and see for yourself.